 We are proud to have a high calibre of professional and energetic individuals passionate about our cause who greatly assist and promote our work in the community.

 Our Ambassadors are influential individuals who recognise the importance of raising awareness and reducing the stigma associated with mental illness.

 Our Ambassadors also recognise the importance of community members taking responsibility and playing a leadership role in the prevention of youth suicide and depression.

-Vice-Captain of the Perth Wildcats, Greg is passionate about supporting young Western Australians.
+Greg is an Australian professional basketball player who is passionate about supporting young Western Australians.
 This passion has led Greg to establish his own mental health charity, A Stitch In Time.

 Having used the services of Youth Focus in 2015/16 to deal with anxiety and depression, Kelly has benefited from the experiences that the organisation offers.